 Despite tension with the Soviet Union, Finland walked a fine line and maintained an independent democracy in Europe.
 The architectural look of Helsinki and some of the sculpture definitely has a Russian feel and influence.

-8. Ideas for 2 Days in Helsinki - Enjoy an Economical Workers Lunch
+9. Enjoy an Economical Finnish Workers Lunch

 Like other countries in the Nordics, Finland has a strong social support structure.
 Workers get a modest lunch allowance that they often spend in local salad bars.

 We sampled a typical Finnish worker's lunch first hand at Putte's Bar and Pizza.
-We enjoyed a plate of mixed salads that we'd selected from the salad bar as well as a modest pizza.9.
-Ideas for 2 Days in Helsinki - See Where Old Meets New
+We enjoyed a plate of mixed salads that we'd selected from the salad bar as well as a little pizza.10.
+Dine Like a Local at The Cock Eatery and Bar

 Helsinki's Esplanadi Park is a strip of green extending from the shopping district to the waterfront.
 On a sunny day, it's a lovely path to walk and an easy landmark to find your way to the Market Square (Kauppatori).